canro91/canro91.github.io/_posts/2022-06-13-LinqMistakes.md

 movies.Where(movie => movie.Rating == 5).Any()
 ```

 The same applies to the `Where` method followed by `FirstOrDefault`, `Count`, or any other method that receives a filter condition.
-We could use the filtering condition directly instead of relying on the `Where` method first.
+Let's use the filtering condition directly instead of relying on the `Where` method first.

 <figure>
 <img src="https://images.unsplash.com/photo-1613963969191-2a77db9811d2?crop=entropy&cs=tinysrgb&fit=crop&fm=jpg&h=400&ixid=MnwxfDB8MXxyYW5kb218MHx8fHx8fHx8MTY1MTkzODI4MA&ixlib=rb-1.2.1&q=80&utm_campaign=api-credit&utm_medium=referral&utm_source=unsplash_source&w=600" alt="Spilled coffee on a street" />